stat545ubc-2023/mda-JavierMtzRdz/mini-project-2/mini-project-2.md

 The code below generates the count of trees with and without root barriers in each neighbourhood.
-The resulting table allows a clear comparison of the distribution of trees with this characteristics across different neighbourhoods, which answers the research question.
+The resulting table allows a clear comparison of the distribution of trees with this characteristic across different neighbourhoods, which answers the research question.

 ``` r